Jack-kelly-22/aptosGambit/gambit-docs/docs/game-mechanics/overview.md

 - **Real-time Multiplayer**: Games are played live with multiple participants
 - **Trust Dynamics**: Each game tests players' ability to build and maintain trust
 - **Player vs Player Focus**:games pit players directly against each other in competitive scenarios
+- **In Person Social Gaming**: Games can be played in person with a group of people in a bar, party, or other social setting

 ### Strategic Depth
 - **Game Theory Implementation**: Each game incorporates fundamental game theory concepts